Advice & FAQ's

 How to do a Resin Art Dirty Pour

-Below is a list of the workshops taking place around the country and overseas.
-If you would like to book a place on any of these courses, please email us at firstname.lastname@example.org or call us on 01483 266636.
+Below is a list of the workshops and exhibitions taking place around the country and overseas.
+If you would like to book a place on any of these courses, please contact the relevant art society.